Tonetfal/UE5FSM/README.md

 ## Installation

-Download the release that you wish to use from the [Release](https://github.com/Tonetfal/UE5FSM/releases) page, and copy its Plugins directory into your project's root.
+Download the release that you wish to use from the [Release](https://github.com/Tonetfal/UE5FSM/releases) page, and copy its contents into your project's Plugins directory.

 The plugin is dependent on [UE5Coro](https://github.com/landelare/ue5coro).
 Refer to its documentation for the installation process and other features.
 This plugin supports UE5Coro 1, and was tested on 1.10.